A country walk with John Clare through one of England’s treasures, her footpaths, will reveal wayside wildlife secrets we have never noticed before.

 On many of England’s quiet and delightfully car-free public footpaths there will always be something interesting to see.
 Walking alone, and with John Clare’s eyes, we discover rooted secrets nestling in a hedgerow and give away marks of the to-ing and fro-ing of creatures.
 We catch the smell of foliage and flowers, elder flower blossom, dog rose or travellers’ joy draping the hedges.
 As we walk there’s a bruised, scented sweetness underfoot and unexpected bird song overhead.

 Speaking of his beloved Dedham Vale, John Constable said “These scenes made me a painter.”
 We now know this area as ‘Constable Country’.
-Clare’s inspiration came from his own familiar fields and pathways in the village of Helpston.
+Clare’s inspiration came from his own deep ‘sense of place’ in the familiar fields and pathways of the village of Helpston.
 His ‘canvas’ was his poetry, which he wrote ‘with calloused hands’.
 He was no armchair poet.

 “Claire was a quiet genius who knew his place, one of our greatest English rural poets.
 With his extraordinary ability to see furthest when the view was strictly limited, in an age when there were few hedges he was hedged in by his own local familiar things.
 Helpston was his world.”From ‘Talking about John Clare’ by Ronald Blythe ( former president of the John Clare Society )

 The ‘Real’ John Clare